tmathis720/Hydra/src/geometry/docs/about_geometry.md

       ```

 - **`compute_prism_centroid`**:
-    - Computes the centroid of a triangular prism by calculating the centroids of the top and bottom triangles and averaging them.
+    - Calculates the centroid of a triangular prism by averaging the centroids of the top and bottom triangular faces.
-    - Example:
+    - **Example Usage**:
       ```rust,ignore
       let geometry = Geometry::new();
       let prism_vertices = vec![